jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 )
 ```

-Now we’ve got the `submitted`variable to tell us whether the user has clicked the login button yet or not, and so we don’t actually employ the Firebase client library methods—`signInWithEmailAndPassword` and `onAuthStateChanged`—until we have non-empty `email` and `password` and a truthy `submitted` flag.
-Before I added this conditional logic and put both client library methods calls inside it, I created a tab-killing memory leak by setting up a new auth observer on every render!
+Now we’ve got the `submitted`variable to tell us whether the user has clicked the login button yet or not, and so we don’t actually employ the Firebase client library methods—`signInWithEmailAndPassword` and `onAuthStateChanged`—until we have non-empty `email` and `password` _and_ a truthy `submitted` flag.
+Before I added this conditional logic and put _both_ client library method calls inside it, I created a tab-killing memory leak by setting up a new auth observer on every render!
 Note how I’ve also added `submitted` to the list of variables (in the second argument to `useEffect`) that will trigger a call of the effect function if they change.

-Finally, the custom hook returns the caught login error, if any, the submit handler function, and the `user` and `submitted` state to be used in the Login components that employs the hook.
+Finally, the custom hook returns the caught login error, if any, the submit handler function, and the `user` and `submitted` state to be used in the `<Login>` component that employs the hook.

-Which brings us to the Login component itself!
-Showing just the important details, that likely looks something like the following:
+Which brings us to the `<Login>` component itself!
+Showing just the important details, it will look something like the following:

 ```jsx
 import useFirebaseAuth from './hooks/useFirebaseAuth'